-Picture of need/normal way of working
+Painting a 'holistic picture of need', confirming normal way of working

 Before the candidate's assessment, the SENCo must provide the assessor with background information, i.e. a picture of need has been painted as required in Part 1 of Form 8.
 The SENCo and the assessor must work together to ensure a joined-up and consistent process.
-[AA Section 7.5]
+[AA 7.5.2]